DanSpicyTaco/DanSpicyTaco.github.io/src/distributed_systems/replication.md

 Order consistency is more difficult to ensure, as **replicas can create conflicting operations**.
 Operation ordering can have _strong order_ or _weak order_.
 Strong order is where all writes are performed in the order they appear in.
-This requires a global clock, so it's practically impossible to implement.
+This usually requires a global clock, so it's practically impossible to implement.
 Weak order is where groups of writes are performed in a specific order.
 Members of a group can be unordered, making it easier to implement.